 - All will understand and explore how music is created, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

-- Lessons are taught by specialist music teachers from Bolton Music Service (KS2) and by class teachers in Early Years and KS1.
-All children have the opportunity to learn a musical instrument by the time they leave Harwood Meadows
+- Lessons are taught by specialist music teachers from Bolton Music Service (KS2) and by class teachers in Early Years and KS1

-- We follow the musical progression of skills as developed by specialists at Bolton Music Service
+- We follow the musical progression of skills as detailed in the Model Music Curriculum and as developed by specialists at Bolton Music Service

 - Pupils learn how to play tuned and untuned instruments musically, play and perform and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression

-- When appropriate they will use and understand staff and other musical notations
+- When appropriate they will use and understand the stave and other musical notations